 Analyzing Micron Technology's Unusual Options Activity

-Shares of Netflix (NASDAQ:NFLX) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $540.3.
+On Thursday, shares of Micron Technology (NASDAQ:MU) saw unusual options activity.
+After the option alert, the stock price moved down to $77.48.

 - Expiration Date: 2021-08-20